Rohitkumarsony/travel_planner/README.md

-# Travel Planner – AI Travel Assistant
+# Travelliko – AI Travel Assistant

 Travelliko Bot is a conversational AI assistant designed to help users plan safe, exciting, and highly personalised international trips.
 It collects essential trip details via a friendly and persistent chat experience and builds a complete travel itinerary based on the user’s inputs.